Sandbox¶

 Phase-level

 default_sandbox_policywas removed.
 Sandbox policy is agent-level operator configuration, not a per-phase workflow declaration — configure it inreyn.yaml sandbox.policy.
-When set, that policy is the deterministic policy for sandboxed ops + theSandboxLayerof the permission intersection (it wins over op-declared fields, so a workflow or the LLM cannot widen it); absent, the op-level fields govern.
+When set, that policy is the deterministic policy for sandboxed ops + theSandboxLayerof the permission intersection for thenetwork/subprocess/envaxes (it wins over op-declared fields, so a workflow or the LLM cannot widen it) —allow_write_paths(and the read/write deny-lists) do NOT participate in that intersection, since they are values an operator cannot know in advance and the kernel backend consumes them directly (#3901 PR-B ③); absent, the op-level fields govern.
 Thephase.mdfrontmatter key is no longer parsed.

 See also¶